 The typical R&D tax credits claims process involves identifying suitable projects, collecting and analysing technical information, and presenting it in the way the HMRC requires.

-In this second Q&A in the series (take a look at the first Q&A here), Constantine Costas, Senior R&D Tax Manager at Ayming UK, discusses how best to ensure that your claims process is efficient and effective:
+In this second Q&A in the series (take a look at the first Q&A here), we look at how to best ensure that your claims process is efficient and effective:

 How do you ensure the claims process is robust without wasting time and money on admin?